python/devguide/developers.rst

 Permissions History
 -------------------

+- Sandro Tosi was given push privileges on Aug 1 2011 by Antoine Pitrou, for documentation and other contributions, on recommendation by Ezio Melotti, R. David Murray and others.

 - Charles-François Natali was given push privileges on May 19 2011 by Antoine Pitrou, for general contributions, on recommandation by Victor Stinner, Brian Curtin and others.